AshersPrograms/asherswacomdrawingtablet/README.md

 I used all the variable that were possible from xsetwacom and my drawing tablet and created a Desktop Application.

-I designed this is MX Linux https://mxlinux.org/ , with QT 5 https://www.qt.io/, ChatGPC https://www.qt.io/ (for text filtering) and from https://gist.github.com/technoburst/5369746
+I designed this is in MX Linux https://mxlinux.org/ , with QT 5 https://www.qt.io/, ChatGPC https://www.qt.io/ (for text filtering) and from https://gist.github.com/technoburst/5369746, for a QProcess example.

 A Video is coming soon